terminological/dtrackr/README.md

 ## Installation

-In general use `dtrackr` is expected to be installed alongside the `idyverse` set of packages.
+In general use `dtrackr` is expected to be installed alongside the `tidyverse` set of packages.
 It is recommended to install `tidyverse` first.

 Binary packages of `dtrackr` are available on CRAN and r-universe for